dvernooy/dvernooy.github.io/_embedded/03-home_energy.md

 ## Learning by re-doing

 ### Disaggregation algorithm
 The goal is to have a master code set that maps the entire house energy usage through clever signal processing of just this one data feed.
+There is a ton of data, so it'll be interesting to see how much can be automated.

 ### Gas circuit in the elements
 A few drawbacks about the outdoors piece.
 Spiders, snow, rain, voles.
 But we are 3 winters and still going, though I have to get out there from time to time and tweak the alignment.